Nissa bint Ra'ad: Career

-Princess Nissa is a professional artist who has had several sold-out solo exhibitions in Amman as well as in Istanbul.
-She has participated in numerous group exhibitions and art fairs both locally and internationally including Bahrain, New York, Madrid and Beirut.
+Princess Nissa is an artist who has had several sold-out solo exhibitions in Amman as well as in Istanbul.
+She has participated in numerous group exhibitions and art fairs both locally and internationally including Dubai, Cairo, Paris, Bahrain, New York, Madrid and Beirut.
 Rich textures, vibrant colors and bold lines are ubiquitous in her whimsical work which is inspired by both urban and natural environments.

 Princess Nissa has worked on various charitable collaborations and educational events involving the arts and contributed to many art charity auctions.
 She has patronized numerous art exhibitions, such as "A Sense of Palace", which took place in 2019 and showcased contemporary indigenous Australian artwork and was held at the Jordan National Gallery of Fine Arts, in collaboration with the Australian embassy in Amman.